Mohammad Shafique Ullah: Military career

 In 1971, He joined the Bangladesh Army as a lieutenant on the battlefield.
 He served as a regular officer in the Army Education Corps (AEC) from 1972 to 1974.
 In 1975, he was appointed as the Chief Instructor of Army School of Education's Administration in Saidpur, where he served as a captain.

-Throughout his illustrious career, Colonel Ullah was promoted to major in 1997 and served as a lieutenant colonel from 1980 to 1982.
+Throughout his career, Colonel Ullah was promoted to major in 1997 and served as a lieutenant colonel from 1980 to 1982.
 In 1985, he was assigned as a Grade-1 (Cantonment) staff officer at the Army Headquarter, and in 1988, he served as an Instructor Class-A at the Bangladesh Military Academy.

 In this capacity, he worked as the Director of Studies in the Bangladesh Military Academy.

 After more than 25 years of service to his country, He retired from the army in 1996.
 However, his contributions and achievements continue to inspire and motivate future generations of military officers.